ab490/Deep-Learning-Image-Classification/README.md

 <ol>
   <li><strong>Task based on different optimizers:-</strong></li>
   <ol>
    a.
 Develop an FCNN with 3 hidden layers.
 Use cross-entropy loss.
-Experiment with different a number of nodes in each of the layers.
 Train each of the architectures using (a) stochastic gradient descent (SGD) algorithm - (batch_size=1), (b) batch gradient descent algorithm (vanilla gradient descent) – (batch_size=total number of training examples), (c) SGD with momentum (NAG) – (batch_size=32), (d) RMSProp